cognitect-labs/aws-api/.github/issue_template.md

 ## Description with failing test case

 Please describe what you are trying to do, what you expect to see, and what you're seeing instead.

-Include a code example that we can paste as/is into a REPL, execute, and watch fail.
+*Important*: Please include a complete minimal code example that we can paste as/is into a REPL, execute, and watch fail.

 ## Stack traces